Fed's Dudley says optimistic on China's economic transition

-HANGZHOU, China (Reuters) - New York Federal Reserve President William Dudley said on Tuesday he was optimistic that China’s economic transition could be managed, and said policymakers were doing a good job reorienting growth toward consumption.
+HANGZHOU, China, March 1 (Reuters) - New York Federal Reserve President William Dudley said on Tuesday he was optimistic that China’s economic transition could be managed, and said policymakers were doing a good job reorienting growth toward consumption.

 “I think that they are on the right course.
 Obviously, this is difficult to manage because it’s a big, complex economy so I would not be surprised if there were a few bumps...but I think that I‘m quite optimistic that this transition can be managed,” he said.